Understanding Customer Journey Maps

-Creating a customer journey map can help you design better products and services and improve your relationships with customers.
+Creating a customer journey map can help you design better products and services, build trust, and improve your relationships with customers or other stakeholders.
 Read on to find out how and download a free customer journey map template.

 How Customer Journey Maps Improve Relationships

-By identifying potential weaknesses in your service or interactions where your customers are particularly frustrated or angry, you can then chart a clearer path toward improvement over time.
+Identifying potential weaknesses in these interactions will help you chart a clearer path toward improvement over time.
 In turn, this should lead to happier customers.

 Crafting Circular Customer Journeys

 By default, customer journey maps tend to be linear.
-However, customer experiences are often ongoing, especially if a company offers subscription-based services to support their products.
+However, customer experiences can be ongoing, especially if a company is customer-focused, offers subscription-based services to support their products, or has a dedicated customer service team.
 The customer journey mapping process will help you identify opportunities to re-engage and delight customers by improving services and experiences throughout their life cycle.

-In other words, think about your sales and marketing efforts as a flywheel instead of a funnel.
-You’ll have more opportunities for mutual success this way.
+In other words, prioritize relationships and think about your sales and marketing efforts as a flywheel instead of a funnel.
+You’ll find more opportunities for mutual success and shared trust this way.

 Adding Impact to the Customer Journey Mix

-Additionally, customer journey maps offer a great opportunity to help customers make more responsible or sustainable choices during their interactions with your organization.
+Additionally, journey maps offer great opportunities to help customers make more responsible or sustainable choices during their interactions with your organization.
 This can be done in many ways.
 Here are a few:

-• Choice architecture that helps them identify more sustainable options.
+- Choice architecture that helps them identify more sustainable options, such as lower emissions shipping or more sustainable packaging, for instance.

-When you identify customer touch points and emotional states in the journey mapping process outlined below, be sure to ask yourselves whether there are also opportunities to improve social or environmental impact in the process.
-Just don’t let this get in the way of providing an intuitive and meaningful experience for them.
+When identifying customer touch points and emotional states in the journey mapping process outlined below, ask yourself whether there are opportunities to improve social or environmental impact while also prioritizing a top-notch experience.

 Customer Journey Maps Step-by-Step